 The important thing to see here is that your business and your personal life are connected — especially as an entrepreneur and small-business owner.

 The things you learn at work can benefit you at home, and vice versa.

 For more engaging, informative content about starting and running a small business, visit ademusoyo.com.

-This post was written by Stephanie Haywood is happy to be living her best life.
-Personal development and self-care gave her a boost when she needed it most, and now she works to share the gift of self-knowledge, self-care, and self-actualization with everyone who visits MyLifeBoost.com.
+This post was written by Stephanie Haywood.
+Stephanie is happy to be living her best life.
+Personal development and self-care gave her a boost when she needed it most.
+And now she works to share the gift of self-knowledge, self-care, and self-actualization with everyone who visits MyLifeBoost.com.